 It’s best to start with a shade lighter and gradually dye your beard to be darker, to match your eyebrow and hair color.
 Remember, your color will fade after each shampoo and rinse, so keep that in mind.

-To remove the dye completely, you can jump in the shower and rinse your beard with lukewarm to cold water.
-This gets out any of the excess dye.
-Once finished, pat your beard gently with a towel or rag to ensure that the color has set in and doesn’t run down your neck.
+Once finished, pat your beard gently with a towel or rag to ensure that the color has set in and doesn’t run.

 You can extend the length of your beard hair dye by using a color-safe shampoo.
 Dye has a strong scent, so you will want to wash your beard after the first day.